OvercomeBullying.org - Overcome School and Workplace Bullying, Mobbing and Harassment

 It's not good enough anymore for bullies to simply beat up their victims.
 With digital video becoming ubiquitous beatings are now digitally recorded and uploaded so everyone can have a front row seat and the bloodlust can be enjoyed again and again.

 How can cyber bullies be so heartless?
 Perhaps the internet lends itself to this indifference.
 Bullies don't have to see their victims or answer for their actions.
-Like the cowards they are they hide behind their computers - behind a veil of anonymity.
+Like the cowards they are they hide behind their computers and smartphones - behind a veil of anonymity.

 To understand why you have to understand how important access to the internet is for many kids.
 They will remain silent about cyberbullying because they are afraid if their parents find out they will go off the deep end and cut off access to their computer, internet and/or mobile phone.